 Of course!
 We aim to support selected artists in their idea development, so we encourage you to apply as many times as you like.
 A separate application entry and form will need to be submitted for each idea.

-For Public Programmes and Digital applications you will ideally have a formed concept and a rough idea of the scope – the audience profile, duration, number of participants, equipment etc and if applicable, are able to submit an approximate budget of artist fees, materials and other associated costs.
+For Play Activations and Digital applications you will ideally have a formed concept and a rough idea of the scope – the audience profile, duration, number of participants, equipment etc and if applicable, are able to submit an approximate budget of artist fees, materials and other associated costs.

 You should include in your application time for development, planning, evaluation and reflection.